-Further, the interconnection must otherwise be under rates, terms and conditions that are just, reasonable, and nondiscriminatory.28 At a minimum, this requires an incumbent LEC to design interconnection facilities to meet the same technical criteria and service standards that are used within the incumbent LEC's network.
-This obligation includes service quality as perceived by the requesting telecommunications carrier.29 A previously successful method of obtaining interconnection at a particular point on any incumbent LEC's network is substantial evidence that such method is technically feasible in the case of substantially similar points, (47 C.F.R.
+23. Further, the interconnection must otherwise be under rates, terms and conditions that are just, reasonable, and nondiscriminatory.31 At a minimum, this requires an incumbent LEC to design interconnection facilities to meet the same technical criteria and service standards that are used within the incumbent LEC's network.
+This obligation includes service quality as perceived by the requesting telecommunications carrier.32

+24. A previously successful method of obtaining interconnection at a particular point on any incumbent LEC's network is substantial evidence that such method is technically feasible in the case of substantially similar points, (47 C.F.R.
 51.305 (c); 47 C.F.R.
-51.321 (c)) at the same level of quality as the previous interconnection.30
+51.321 (c)) at the same level of quality as the previous interconnection.33

-As Department Witness Ms. Doherty noted, the FCC explained, in its Local Competition Order that Section 251(c) gives competing carriers the right to deliver traffic terminating on an incumbent LEC's network at any technically feasible point on that network, rather than obligating such carriers to transport traffic to less convenient or efficient interconnection points.31
+25. Competing carriers have the right to deliver traffic terminating on an incumbent LEC's network at any technically feasible point on that network; they are not obligated to transport traffic to less convenient or efficient interconnection points.34

-Moreover, Ms. Doherty explained, the FCC explicitly allows carriers to employ previously used interconnection architectures: "If a particular method of interconnection is currently employed between two networks, or has been used successfully in the past, a rebuttable presumption is created that such a method is technically feasible for substantially similar network architectures."
+26. The FCC allows carriers to employ previously used interconnection architectures: "If a particular method of interconnection is currently employed between two networks, or has been used successfully in the past, a rebuttable presumption is created that such a method is technically feasible for substantially similar network architectures."35